tediferJones/odin-stock-picker/README.md

 # odin-stock-picker

 This method will take an array and return an array with 2 indexes.
 Those indexes should correspond to a buy stock prices and sell stock price that will maximize the profit.
-Obviously you must purchase it before it can be sold and you should sell to either maximize profit or minimize loss
+Obviously you must purchase the stock before it can be sold and you should sell to either maximize profit or minimize loss.

 Example: